Table of Contents

 - A bonus source of income to anything else you do.

 - Initially, your income is likely to be low.
 However, it will grow with time.

 Looking for photography or photo editing gigs?
 Freelancer platforms are a good place to find your first customers.
 Some of the most popular freelancer platforms include Fiverr, Upwork, and Freelancer.

 Some gigs you can find on freelancer platforms:

 - Image manipulation

-- Culling and creating collections from hundreds of wedding photos
+- Culling and creating collections from wedding photos

 - Amazon product photography